Pi2048/havedane/INSTALL.md

 Install the required software:

+    sudo apt-get install nginx
-    sudo apt-get install nginx php5-nginx php5-fpm sqlite3 php5-sqlite easy-rsa
+    sudo apt-get install php php-fpm sqlite3 php-sqlite3 easy-rsa sudo apt-get remove apache*

 ## Create database

 We will use an SQLite3-database.
 If you expect many visitors, you may want to use a separate database server.
 The database will contain the aliases that the web application generates and for which the mail transfer agent will process email.

 Create a directory `/var/www/db`.
 In this directory, create a database file: `sqlite3 havedane.net.sqlite3`.
 Make sure the database is writable to both the user that runs the web server and the user that runs the mail transfer agent.
-For example, make it world-writable.
+For example, make both the database and the directory that contains it world-writable.

 In the database, create a table 'tests':